 I carried out a competitive analysis and reviewed feedback from early users of the MVP to determine what were the most important features and user needs to focus on.
 These were summarised in three main tasks:

 One of the limitations of the MVP was the lack of formal site structure.
 The pages were not ordered in a hierarchy, and the result was an unintuitive and difficult navigation experience.
-I created a sitemap to rectify this.

 I created a user flow diagram and wireframes to outline the pathways users might take in completing a task.
 The four user tasks that were focused on were:

-These tasks are related and overlapping, so specific consideration was given to how users might move between them as they navigate the platform.The below analysis ensured that there were sufficient navigation points between pages to make moving between them and switching tasks as easy as possible.
+It was assumed these tasks would be done in tandem, so specific consideration was given to how users might move between them as they navigate the platform.
+The below analysis ensured that there were sufficient navigation points between pages to make moving between them as fluid as possible.

 This one-click design allowed users to move between any of the pages with a single click.
 The dashboard would serve as the central point for all navigation.